Rogue Trooper: IDW Publishing reboot

 On 20 July 2013, American company IDW Publishing announced that after the success of its adaptation of Judge Dredd from 2000 AD it would now champion Rogue Trooper with recoloured old issues as well as completely new stories.
-"Following the success of Judge Dredd, IDW and Rebellion/2000 AD expand their thriving relationship with the addition of Rogue Trooper to their publishing slate!
-IDW will launch an all-new Rogue Trooper series in 2014, and also offer newly colored re-presentations of past Rogue Trooper comics, too."
 On 13 November 2013 it was announced that the new series would be written by British fantasy writer Brian Ruckley and drawn by Alberto Ponticelli.
 Brian Ruckley acquired the position "by writing a pitch document that people apparently liked."
 He described his first challenge as scriptwriter as "I can now say from personal experience that writing comics is not straightforward or effortless!"

 The new Rogue Trooper features a re-designed helmet, rifle and backpack which serve as the three main supporting characters in the stories.
 The first episode was originally set to ship at the end of February 2014, but the first issue was actually released on 5 March 2014.
 Due to lower-than-expected sales, the decision was made to put the series "on hold".
 The final issue of the new Rogue Trooper series was issue 4, published on 21 May 2014.
 All four issues were collected as a trade paperback and released on 17 September 2014 under the title Rogue Trooper: Last Man Standing.
+The series was reprinted in four issues of the Judge Dredd Megazine (#459 to 462) in 2023.

 IDW also published Rogue Trooper Classics, a series of recoloured stories from 2000 AD, in order.
 It was originally intended to consist of 12 issues (with issue 1 being published on 14 May 2014), but like the new Rogue title, it was cut short, with only 8 issues to be produced in total – again, a result of lower-than-expected sales.

+Nu Earth War Tales

+Nu Earth War Tales are short stories by a variety of writers and artists, which are set on Nu Earth, but generally focused on characters other than Rogue.